shinyhealthtools/medmodr/README.md

   ### Version 3.0 beta

-Version 3 is a beta release featuring 48 PROCESS models spanning Models 1–83.
-Statistical procedures, bootstrap estimation, conditional effects, visualizations, and reporting functionality are undergoing active validation.
+Version 3.0 beta is a Beta release featuring an expanded library of 48 PROCESS models spanning Models 1–83.

  - The variable box labels have been revised to X, M, M2, Y, W/Z, and Cov, and the corresponding “Assign to …” labels have also been revised for consistency.